aham-oudeis/Training/launch_school/RB120-OOP/study_guide.md

 Hence, when we define a method with `self` Ruby creates a singleton class and puts that method there.

 The weird thing is that when we inherit from a superclass, the subclass inherits the class methods as well.
-The inheritance of the instance methods and class methods are more or less similar, except fact that instance methods remain as instance methods and class methods remain as class methods.
+The inheritance of the instance methods and class methods are more or less similar, except for the fact that instance methods remain as instance methods and class methods remain as class methods.
 That is, instance method can only be called by objects and class methods can be called by the classes.

-Whereas we define the instance methods without using `self` keyword.
+We define the instance methods without using `self` keyword.
 (This is where the concept of default_definee comes about, but I don't understand it well enough to say anything meaningful.)

 ###  Method Access Control